 Aker ASA has a nomination committee as required by its articles of association.
 The nomination committee must comprise at least three members, and each member is normally elected for a two-year period.

-Instructions for the nomination committee’s operations were adopted by the annual general meeting in 2011.
+Instructions for the nomination committee’s operations is adopted by the annual general meeting.
 The primary responsibilities of the nomination committee are to recommend candidates and remuneration for the company’s board of directors and nomination committee, and remuneration for members of the audit committee.
 Shareholders who wish to contact the nomination committee can do so using the following email address: firstname.lastname@example.org.

-Kjell Inge Røkke is chairman of the nomination committee.
-Røkke is also the chairman of the board of Aker ASA.
+Kjell Inge Røkke, chairman and main shareholder of Aker ASA, is also chairman of the nomination committee.
 This is not compliant with the NUES recommendation stating that board members who are also members of the company’s nomination committee should not“stand as candidates for reappointment to the board”.
 However, it is the company’s assessment that the NUES recommendation on this point is based on considerations that are less applicable to a situation where a single shareholder - in this case Røkke himself - controls more than two-thirds of the company’s shares and thus already has positive control of the company’s general meeting.

 Kjell Inge Røkke has personal economic interests as owner of the company’s main shareholder, TRG Holding AS.
 Neither the President and CEO nor any member of the executive management is a member of the Aker ASA board.

-The current composition of the board is presented in the 2016 Annual Report, as are board members’ qualifications and expertise.
+The current composition of the board is presented in the 2017 annual report, as are board members’ qualifications and expertise.